 - Excessive wear of the teeth

-- Open bite (front teeth NOT coming together, when the mouth is closed)
+- Open bite (front teeth do not come together when the mouth is closed)

 - Correction of facial injury or congenital (birth) defect

-- Inability to meet lips without strain (Lip incompetence)
+- Protruding jaw Inability to meet lips without strain

 - Sleep apnea (breathing problems when sleeping, such as snoring)

 - Chronic jaw joint pain (TMJ) and headache

 ORTHOGNATHIC SURGERY TREATMENT FOR BEVERLY HILLS AND LOS ANGELES AREA PATIENTS